AriFordsham/GHCWiki/building/preparation/windows.md

 Installing the following will get you a working build environment with MSYS.
 The instructions are current for GHC 7.2.
 An alternatively method for windows is to build GHC, [using Cygwin](building/windows/cygwin)).
 Using MSYS is the preferred approach though.

+1. If you don't know what MinGW, MSYS and Cygwin are, then please read some background info on the [here](building/platforms/windows).

 1. We don't recommend installing anything into a directory path that contains spaces.

 1. You will need to install the following tools: